Overview

 Shopify vs Etsy pricing

 While Etsy is a marketplace, Shopify is a popular eCommerce platform where sellers can create their online store.
-Shopify is provided with tons of already coded templates, that can be tailored to the needs of any vendor.
+Shopify provides hundreds or thousands of already coded templates, most of which can be tailored to the needs of any seller.

-So let’s do some maths, comparing Shopify and Etsy Pattern pricing:
+So doing some maths, comparing Shopify and Etsy Pattern pricing:

 Is Shopify better than Etsy

-Despite Etsy Pattern’s custom website service, Etsy and Shopify are very different channels.
+Despite Etsy’s Pattern custom website service, Etsy and Shopify are very different channels.

 Indeed, Etsy is a marketplace with a built-in audience where customers search and buy products by comparing hundreds of different seller offers.
 While Shopify, on the other hand, is an eCommerce platform where sellers can create their own store by leveraging their brand without having to compete with other retailers.

-Whether this difference may be unremarkable for the consumer’s shopping experience side, from the sellers’ side, the implications of using a marketplace instead of an eCommerce platform are relevant and have a lot of implications:
+Whether this difference may be unremarkable from the consumer’s shopping experience point of view, from the sellers’ side, the implications of using a marketplace instead of an eCommerce platform are relevant.

-Marketplaces already have a built-in online system for selling and purchasing.
+Marketplaces already have built-in systems for generating traffic and matching sellers and buyers.
 As a seller, all you need to do is load in bulk your products, optimize your listings, and Etsy will feature your products in its search results.

-Because of their trustworthiness, marketplaces are commonly used as purchase venues:
+Because of their size and importance, marketplaces are commonly used as purchase venues:

-- Provides marketing tools that allow sellers to get closer to consumers (sponsorships, advertising, etc)
+• They offer marketing tools that allow sellers to get closer to consumers (paid sponsorships, advertising, etc.)

-On the other hand, asks you to pay a variety of fees in exchange for all of those services and selling opportunities, fees that, in the long run, affect your profits.
+On the other hand, marketplaces, including Etsy, ask you to pay a variety of fees in exchange for all of those services and selling opportunities, fees that, in the long run, affect your profits.

-Nevertheless, the other side of the coin of using eCommerce platforms is sellers will need to drive traffic on their own, building their customer basis as their marketing strategies.
+Nevertheless, the other side of the coin of using eCommerce platforms is that sellers will need to drive traffic on their own, building their customer base as well as their marketing strategies.
+All this is of course more apt for seasoned online sellers, and makes starting on a marketplace, and later operating your own e-commerce website, the wiser choice.

 So, now you know all the pros and cons of using eCommerce platforms, like Etsy and Shopify.